Truck Tires & Tire Failure Accidents

 Tragically, these routine inspections are often overlooked, and tire maintenance or replacement is simply not conducted.
 Roadside inspections by government safety officials frequently result in thousands of trucks being immediately pulled from service every year for tire problems related to tread depth, mismatched tires, chunking, bumps, knots, bulges, exposed cords or belting and other tell-tale signs of tires that should not be on the road.

 Another common danger comes from trucks being overloaded, surpassing federal regulations on maximum load or the tire’s own load rating.
 A truck may also be improperly loaded even if not overloaded.
 An unbalanced load can result in too much pressure on one or more tires, causing them to fail at critical moments.

 Trucking companies are known to falsify documents to make it look like they were in compliance with safety regulations when they weren’t.
-Our team of experienced tire litigation lawyers know how to investigate an accident and determine its cause, so that we can hold the responsible parties accountable for their negligence or outright misconduct.
+Our team of experienced injury attorneys in Florida know how to investigate an accident and determine its cause, so that we can hold the responsible parties accountable for their negligence or outright misconduct.
 We’ll know whether the cause of the crash was a tire defect, improper maintenance by the carrier company, negligence of a tire service provider, or some combination of responsibility among multiple parties.

 Talk to Our Tire Litigation Attorneys after a Truck Tire Accident in the U.S.

 If you or a loved one suffered harm in a serious truck accident anywhere in the country, and you believe a tire defect or failure may have played a role in the accident, contact the nationwide truck tire litigation lawyers Halpern Santos Pinkert at 877-529-6211 for a free, confidential consultation with a team of leading truck tire defect attorneys.